jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Two-bight reef knot.**
 For a decorative shoelace bow that'll stay tied all day: first fold the ends over to form two bights, then simply tie them in a reef knot.
-It ain't quick-release, but it's a good knot.
+It ain't quick-release, but it's a quality bow knot.

 - **[Freedom bow.][freedom-bow]**
 A quick-release bow knot that keeps a man's shoes well tied, in defiance of the